COS301-SE-2023/Pronto/design/back-end/architecture/ReadMe.md

 - New features implemented will be explained thouroghly with each **Pull Request**, which will alos be tested and evluated by at least 3 parties prior to deployment.
 - This will be a serverless application in it's core, which means that other than optimizing implementation, there won't be a server to mantain.

+## 5. Reliability
+#### Definition:
+The software should be stable and present reliable and varified data, with low downtime and errors.
+#### Acceptance Criteria:
+- Lectures will be asked to confirm their scheduled events prior to upload
+- Students will be asked to confirm their courses after selection
+- Error logging will be perfomed so that the nature can be assessed and prevented in the future.
+# Component Design
+## 1. Authentication and Authorization
+## 2. File Upload
+### A. Campus Map
+### B. Main Annual/Semi-annual Schedule
+### C. Transform Schedule to Standard Schema
+## 3. Notifications
+## 4. Reminders
+## 5. Campus Navigation